The Investment Treaty Arbitration Review: Causation

 Of course, this is a simplified example, and the reality for junior mining companies is more complex, and usually centres around balancing sufficient exploration, drilling and studies to demonstrate the attractiveness of the project to potential investors against the available funds.
 This, often delicate, balance can be upset by seemingly minor actions by the state, which can knock investor confidence and tip the scales against a junior mining company seeking to raise financing.
 The implications of such scenarios for damages will depend on the causation test applied by the tribunal and the contemporaneous factual record.

-Other contexts in which cash flow analysis could be used to demonstrate causation include where an investor has gone bankrupt, or breached a loan covenant, following a state action that led to a cash outflow.
+Other contexts in which cash flow analysis could be used to demonstrate causation include an investor going bankrupt, or breaching a loan covenant, following a state action that led to a cash outflow.
 Although not strictly a cash flow analysis, a similar approach could be used even where the state action led to a liability being recorded on the balance sheet, particularly in cases where this resulted in a loan covenant being breached.

 v Decision tree analysis

-Decision tree analysis involves consideration of whether the alleged injurious acts impacted the decisions made by the investor with regard to their investment.
+Decision tree analysis involves consideration of whether the alleged injurious acts affected the decisions made by the investor with regard to their investment.

-The requirement for a claimant to demonstrate a sufficient causal link between the alleged breaches and the alleged injury is well established in international arbitration, and causation is an implicit step in the full reparation framework.
-However, causation is rarely sufficiently scrutinised outside of construction claims, and often bypassed through the instructions given to experts.
+The requirement for a claimant to demonstrate a sufficient causal link between alleged breaches and an alleged injury is well established in international arbitration, and causation is an implicit step in the full reparation framework.
+However, causation is rarely sufficiently scrutinised outside construction claims, and often bypassed through the instructions given to experts.

 Putting to one side the time and cost implications of carrying out a causation analysis, which can be significant in construction claims, there are two critical success factors that apply regardless of the type of claim and causation approach being applied.
-Firstly, it is key to define with sufficient precision the actions (breaches) and consequences (injuries) that bookend the causation analysis.
+First, it is key to define with sufficient precision the actions (breaches) and consequences (injuries) that bookend the causation analysis.
 Without well-defined start and end points, the analysis risks being, at best, inaccurate, and at worst, irrelevant.
-Secondly, it is vital to have access to sufficient contemporaneous records to build a detailed factual chronology.
-This is often challenging in investment arbitrations owing to the passage of time and the misplacement, destruction or loss of custody over records.
+Second, it is vital to have access to sufficient contemporaneous records to build a detailed factual chronology.
+This is often challenging in investment arbitrations owing to the passage of time and the misplacement, destruction or loss of custody of records.
 Document production often comes too late in the process, and tribunals can be reluctant to greenlight requests they perceive to be overly broad.
-This forces parties to narrow their requests, but it can be challenging to ask the right questions; it's all very well asking for the house with the red door if you are standing in the wrong village.
+This forces parties to narrow their requests, but it can be challenging to ask the right questions; it is all very well asking for the house with the red door, but not if you are standing in the wrong village.